 - Want extra crispy shio pan bread?
 Toss a cup of ice on the bottom tray of your preheated oven right when you slide in the rolls.
 The steam from the ice will make them extra crispy.

-- Though cup measurements as they’re very convenient, this recipe for salted butter rolls needs accuracy.
-So, invest in a kitchen scale.
+- Though cup measurements are very convenient, this recipe for salted butter rolls needs accuracy.
+So, do invest in a kitchen scale.
 Even a small battery-operated one will make all the difference.

 This recipe uses salted butter.
 I used Amul.
 Whatever is easily available to you will do here.
 Just in case you’re feeling fancy, switch to creamy European-style butter.